Postselected quantum hypothesis testing: Introduction

 \subsection{Background}

-Quantum hypothesis testing is a fundamental task that directly underlies many protocols in quantum information science~\cite{hayashi_2016,watrous_2018,wilde_2017}.
+Quantum hypothesis testing --- a generalisation of the crucial statistical primitive of hypothesis testing to the non-commutative setting --- is a fundamental task that directly underlies many protocols in quantum information science~\cite{hayashi_2016,watrous_2018,wilde_2017}.
 It is concerned with the problem of distinguishing different quantum states or channels, and in particular asks about the ultimate limits of such distinguishability.

 In quantum state discrimination, after receiving one of two possible states, $\rho$ (null hypothesis) or $\sigma$ (alternative hypothesis), one aims to determine which of the two was actually obtained.
 This is typically done by performing a quantum measurement, or positive operator-valued measure (POVM), given by the tuple $M \coloneqq \{M_1, M_2 \}$ where $M_2 = \id - M_1$.
 If measurement outcome 1 is obtained (corresponding to the operator $M_1$), one guesses that the state is $\rho$; if outcome 2 is obtained, one guesses $\sigma$.
-There are then two types of errors that can occur: the \emph{type I error}
+There are then two types of errors that can occur: the \emph{type I error} with probability